wiwindeveloper/codeigniter/README.md

 # MVC
 Here i am using MVC programming. so you can find the program files in the model, controller and view folder in the application directory.

+# Run the program
+Open your browser then type http://localhost/ajax_crud/